Parents & Professionals

 Impact

-We review the impact of our curriculum through robust monitoring procedures, such as data analysis, work scrutiny and learning walks.
-Actions arising from these are addressed in staff meetings and supervisions, to ensure reflective practice and accountability of all staff.
-We also hold regular strategy meetings and gather the views of parents, staff and pupils through questionnaires that we distribute each term to monitor the impact and effectiveness of all that we do.
+We review the impact of our curriculum through robust monitoring processes, including data analysis, work scrutiny, and learning walks.
+Any actions identified are addressed in staff meetings and supervisions, ensuring reflective practice and accountability across the team.
+In addition, we hold regular strategy meetings and gather feedback from parents, staff, and pupils through termly questionnaires, helping us to evaluate and continually improve the effectiveness of everything we do.

 Curriculum